javiimo/PDEs-Finite-Elements-Method/README.md

 # PDEs-Finite-Elements
-Using FreeFEM++ for solving an asignment for Numerical Methods for PDEs
+Using FreeFEM++ for solving PDEs with non-homogeneous Dirichlet Boundary Conditions.